geotopmodel/geotop/README.rst

 GEOtop development branches
 ***************************

-Currently (December 2019) there are several development branches in this repostory.
+Currently (April 2021) there are several development branches in this repostory.
 Most used branches are the followings:

 The main `**master** <https://github.com/geotopmodel/geotop>`_ branch contains the 2.1 version.
 It is written in c++ and it has the possibility to use the the `**MeteoIO** library <https://models.slf.ch/p/meteoio/>`_ to spatialize input meteorological variables.